-Downgrading is only allowed in case of exceptional needs of the employer or the employee and if agreed by the parties; if downgrading implies a decrease in salary, consent from the Authority for Working Conditions is required.
+Downgrading is only allowed in case of exceptional needs of the employer or the employee and if agreed by the parties.
+If downgrading implies a decrease in salary, consent from the Authority for Working Conditions is required.

-Geographical mobility
+Geographic mobility

-A change in the employee's workplace is allowed when (i) the company changes location, and (ii) it is attributable to economic, technical, organizational or production reasons and does not cause serious damage to the employee.
+Changing the employee's workplace is allowed when (i) the company changes location, and (ii) it is attributable to economic, technical, organizational or production reasons and does not cause serious harm to the employee.

 Employees may be transferred permanently or temporarily.
-In the first case, and in the situation described in (i) above, the employee may choose between being transferred and being reimbursed for the increased expenses, or terminating the employment contract with the right to the same severance as termination on objective grounds as described below if the employee can prove that the transfer causes serious damage.
+In a permanent transfer when the company changes location, employees can choose between being transferred and reimbursed for the increased expenses or terminating the employment contract, with the right to the same severance as termination on objective grounds as described below, if they can prove that the transfer causes serious harm.

-In temporary transfers, the employee's expenses will be reimbursed.
+In temporary transfers, the employees' expenses will be reimbursed.
 However, in normal circumstances, the temporary transfer cannot exceed six months.
-Employment contracts may include a transfer of workplace clause waiving the above limitation, but this clause will only be valid for a two-year period.
+Employment contracts may include a workplace transfer clause waiving this time limit, but such clause will only be valid for two years.

-Other employment conditions modifications:
+Other changes to employment conditions:

-The employer can determine the employee's working timetable unless it has been individually agreed with the employee.

-Salary is protected under Portuguese law and can

-only be reduced in exceptional situations.
+- The employer can determine the employee's work schedule, unless it has been individually agreed with the employee. - Salary is protected under Portuguese law and can only be reduced in exceptional situations.
 Reducing a salary by simple agreement between the parties is considered void.